fenago/deep-learning-for-nlp/Lab Guides/chapter_19/Lab_12.md

 configuration was not tuned for this and later experiments; an over-prescribed configuration was chosen to ensure that we could focus on the framing of the language model.
 After the model is fit, we test it by passing it a given word from the vocabulary and having the model predict the next word.
-Here we pass in ‘Jack ’ by encoding it and calling model.predict classes() to get the integer output for the predicted word.
+Here we pass in 'Jack ' by encoding it and calling model.predict classes() to get the integer output for the predicted word.
 This is then looked up in the vocabulary mapping to give the associated word.
 # evaluate